 Do you write down all your expenses?
-Do you wonder at the end of the month where all your money went?
+Do you wonder where all your money went at the end of the month?
 Do you want to keep a tab on your budget?

-It is time to make use of technology to keep an eye on your financial transactions.
+It is time to use technology to keep an eye on your financial transactions.

-Here are 5 apps that are designed to help you manage your money better.
+Here are five apps designed to help you manage your money better.

 Platforms: iOS, Android, Web, Cost: Free

 Synopsis: Mint is the app to download if you are looking for the most popular option.
-It has been a favorite with consumers since it was introduced due to the overwhelming amount of options it has.
+Since it was introduced, it has been a favourite with consumers due to the overwhelming number of options.

-What to expect: This app will slot all your purchases into different spending categories and make it easier for you see where your money is going to and coming from.
-There are various charts that can be automatically pulled from the financial data you have stored.
+What to expect: This app will slot all your purchases into different spending categories and make it easier to see where your money is going and coming from.
+Various charts can be automatically pulled from the financial data you have stored.

 Cons: This could be a con for most financial planning apps.
-You should be comfortable with providing your personal information including bank account and credit card numbers.
-While the company claims the data is secure and encrypted a normal user could be put off by this.
-However, the app does require a password each time it is accessed giving it an additional layer of security.
+You should be comfortable providing your personal information, including bank account and credit card numbers.
+While the company claims the data is secure and encrypted, a normal user could be put off by this.
+However, the app does require a password each time it is accessed, giving it an additional layer of security.